 This character cannot qualify for unfree, poor free, or slaves because his or her social class is too high.

-If you want your character to be a warrior, choose a warrior type according to period, nationality, social class, and (perhaps) the father’s position from the Warrior Table.
+If you want your character to be a warrior, choose a warrior type according to period, nationality, Social Class, and the father’s social class and position from the Warrior Table.
 (Players may only choose “Hero” if the GM agrees.
-These are exceptional individuals, not the typical historical specimen.)
+These are exceptional individuals, not the typical historical specimen.
+See the chapter on “Myth, Magic, and Religion” for a list of hero types for each culture and time period.)
 The weapons, armor, and mount listed on the table are those that the character typically uses and may start with for free.
 List the weapons on the character sheet as “favored weapons.”
 The player may choose one additional (suitable) weapon or type of armor to have for free, though if it is a weapon it does not start as “favored.”
 Use the Weapon Table and Armor Table to determine suitable choices.
 Beware of the armor list on the Warrior Table: the numeric references do not match up with the Armor Table (I suspect a revision of the Armor Table after the Warrior Table was written).

 For a special type of “warrior-cleric,” see religious knights, below.